jacques/docs.npmjs.com/content/getting-started/using-two-factor-authentication.md

  ![Profile After Adding Setting](/images/after_setting_profile_with_tfa_fullname.png)

  *Note to our readers: We have reset the account used in screen shots; neither the QR nor the codes are still active.
-But thank you to those who have asked us about this.*
+But thank you to those alert and kind wombats who have asked us about this.*

 #### Recovery Codes

 As described above, after you set up two-factor authentication, a series of recovery codes will appear on your screen.
 Please print them and save them as described.
 Note: Some authenticator applications provide a method for you to store recovery codes.

->	Tip: Save these codes in a location that is not normally near the device you use to authenticate.
-    For example, if you get your OTP from a tablet, don't save the codes in a case with your tablet.
+*Tip: Save these codes in a location that is not normally near the device you use to authenticate.
+For example, if you get your OTP from a tablet, don't save the codes in a case with your tablet.*

    The recovery procedure is explained below.